IBM-Cloud/Bluemix-ServiceBroker/README.md

 To remove an existing standard private service broker:
 `cf ba delete-service-broker yourBrokerName`
 Only those brokers that don't have any related provisioned services can be deleted.

+# Example: Manage a Simple Broker
+In this section we are going to explain how to work with the sample broker included in this repository.
+## Download and Deploy the Sample Broker
+1) Clone or download and unpack this repository.
+2) Change into the directory with the cloned/unpacked files.
+3) Login to Bluemix and push the application:
+   `cf push myBroker`
+   "myBroker" is the name you want to give to the broker.
+No other configuration necessary :)
+4) Now you should have a new Bluemix/Cloud Foundry application.
+This is YOUR new private broker.
+Start testing, see the next block of instructions.

+Once you have your broker up and running, let's try to use it.

 # Documentation Links